PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Robustness tests

 \subsection{Power spectrum variance from \textsc{FastPM}}

-An accurate estimation of the variance of the halo power spectrum, $\sigma(P(k))$, is critical when we do the parameter estimation, given that this quantity enters in the computation of the likelihood.
-However, we know that the {\it standard} approach of \autoref{eq:pk_Gaussian_variance} overestimates the variance of our simulations as they have \textit{fixed} initial conditions.
-In \autoref{sec:variance_estimation}, we discussed how we estimate $\sigma(P(k))$ from the \textsc{FastPM} mocks which take into account the effect of the \textit{fixed} ICs.
-Moreover, we show how by fitting $\sigma(P(k))/P(k)$ to \autoref{eq:sigpk_over_pk} we can even extrapolate to masses where the mocks do not reproduce accurately the N-body simulation.
+An accurate estimation of the variance of the halo power spectrum, $\sigma(P(k))$, is critical when we perform parameter estimation, given that this quantity enters the computation of the likelihood.
+However, we know that the standard approach of \autoref{eq:pk_Gaussian_variance} overestimates the variance of our simulations as they have fixed initial conditions.
+In Section \ref{sec:variance_estimation}, we discuss how we estimated $\sigma(P(k))$ from the \textsc{FastPM} mocks, which take into account the effect of the fixed ICs.
+We show how, by fitting $\sigma(P(k))/P(k)$ to \autoref{eq:sigpk_over_pk}, we can even extrapolate to masses where we are not able to generate the `equivalent' mass bins to the ones from the N-body simulation.